includexxx/Core-Javascript-Fundamentals-Akshay-Saini/Prototypes and Prototypal Inheritance.md

 ## JavaScript Prototypes and Prototypal Inheritance

 ### 1. **Introduction to Prototypes**
-Hello everyone, this is Akshay, and today I'll walk you through the concept of **Prototypal Inheritance** in JavaScript.
+Hello everyone, Today we will walk through the concept of **Prototypal Inheritance** in JavaScript.
 Before diving into inheritance, let's first understand **what a prototype is** and **prototype chaining**.

 In JavaScript, almost everything is an object, and every object has an internal link to another object called its **prototype**.
 This connection forms a chain, commonly referred to as the **prototype chain**.
 Through this chain, objects can access properties and methods of their prototypes.